mworchel/svbrdf-estimation/README.md

 This is the repository to the WS 19/20 computer graphics project "SVBRDF Estimation using a Physically-based Differentiable Renderer" at Technische Universität Berlin (Technical University of Berlin).

 In the course of this project, the differentiable path tracer Redner [1] was integrated into the deep network-based SVBRDF estimation pipeline by Deschaintre et al. [2][3].
+Given one flash-lit image [2] or multiple aligned flash-lit images [3] of a flat surface, the pipeline estimates its reflectance properties in terms of Cook-Torrance parameter maps.

 ## Implementation

-Besides the reference implementation of the multi-view method described in [3], this repository contains a custom PyTorch implementation of the multi-view approach as well as an implementation of the single-view method described in [2].
+Besides the reference implementation of the multi-view method, this repository contains a custom PyTorch implementation of the multi-view approach as well as an implementation of the single-view method.
 The reference code was merely used as a guidance for the custom implementation and all rights are reserved by the original authors.

 The folder `./development/multiImage_pytorch` contains the main entry point of the custom implementation.
 The script `main.py` can be used for training und (very basic) testing of the single-view model.
 Its usage is roughly outlined in the scripts `test.sh/bat` and `train.sh/bat`.
 To list available options, run `python main.py --help`.